lisaau/portfolio/README.md

 ### Future work

 - Refactor the site using React or Angular
+- Refactor HTML to individual sections